FIMMve/TimeKeeper/README.md

 # TimeKeeper
-A simple metronome app developed with JavaScript
+A simple metronome application in JavaScript using the Web Audio API.

+the original metronome.js file is from: https://github.com/chrisleegraham/metronome